Northumberland Walks Logo

 It is easy to imagine the cottage as it would have been with smoke from the chimney, washing hanging on the line in the garden on a summer afternoon and perhaps a shepherd smoking his pipe at the door.
 Likewise in the winter, buried in snowdrifts!

-Not much of the history of Broadstruther is available, but a local lady who was born there during World War 2 still lives in Northumberland.
+Not much of the history of Broadstruther is available, but we did once have contact from a local lady who was born there during World War 2.

 View from the track near Broadstruther.